 THE Vibe Coding Book

 I have come around to reading a book on “vibe-coding.”
-I was mid doomscroll when I found a meme about an average web developer heralding this book in the future.
-I also saw it was on O’Reilly1, which my university has free access to.
+I was mid doom scroll when I found a meme depicting a developer heralding this book.
+I then saw it was on O’Reilly1, which my university has free access to.

 So I gave it a shot and read through Beyond Vibe Coding.
-The book and author are surprisingly lucid on the topic of “AI Coding” and even more surprising that the book itself was not vibe-coded— at least in some chapters2.
+The book is surprisingly lucid on the topic of “AI Coding” and the book doesn’t seem to be vibe-coded—at least in some chapters2.

 Ch 1: Vibe Coding

 There is a difference between “vibe-coding” and having it assist you.
-“Vibe-coding” is when you have a hazy outline of what you want the computer to do, but have a good understanding of how you want it to “behave.”
-That is, you are an abstraction above simply “speaking” to the computer, you just want it to “do” what you want it to.
+“Vibe-coding” is when you have a hazy outline of what you want the computer to do, but have a good understanding of how you want it to “behave”.
+That is, you are an abstraction above “speaking” to the computer, you want it to “do” what you want it to.
+Another rephrasal is, you know why you need the computer and don’t know how to make it work.

 Programming with Intent

-I, frankly, think this is an incorrect separating factor.
-Normal programming and vibe-coding both express intent; One in code syntax and the other in English.
+Intent is an incorrect separating factor.
+AI-assisted programming and vibe-coding both express intent; On is in code syntax and the other in English.
 The real distinction is how much you can assume the program you interact with knows to interpret your syntax.
-Hence the real distinction is “declarative” vs. “imperative.”
+Hence, the real distinction is “declarative” vs. “imperative”.

 Domain Specific Languages

-This topic wasn’t in the book, but I wanted to reflect on it without making a whole other blog.
+This topic wasn’t in the book, but I wanted to write about it without making a whole other blog.

 Transpilation

-Consequently, many people treat “AI” as an English-to-code transpiler.
-I think that’s a wrong view.
-Even though you can input English and get whatever syntax out, it still isn’t doing what a typical “transpiler” does.
+Many people treat “AI” as an English-to-code transpiler.
+That’s a wrong position to hold.
+Even though you can input English and get whatever syntax out, it doesn’t do what a typical “transpiler” does.

 The mathematical idea of a formal translator has been shot down by this image:

-Secondly, even if you say the code generation is a declarative transpiler, it doesn’t maintain intent “isomorphically” to whatever language you wanted it to generate.3
+Secondly, even if you say the code generation is a declarative transpiler, it doesn’t maintain intent “isomorphically” to whatever language you wanted it to generate.

 CH 3-4: 70%/30%